Mullen, Gators adapting to life with new QB, playmakers

 - Oops!Something went wrong.Please try again later.

-HOOVER, Ala.
-(AP) Florida coach Dan Mullen puts a positive spin on losing his three best offensive playmakers.
+HOOVER, Ala. – Florida coach Dan Mullen puts a positive spin on losing his three best offensive playmakers.

 The Gators are replacing Heisman Trophy finalist Kyle Trask at quarterback and two first-round NFL draft picks, wide receiver Kadarius Toney and tight end Kyle Pitts.
 It could mean a big difference in style for an offense that led the nation in passing en route to the SEC East title.